 - Fellows and Team Leaders are not permitted to give money directly to schools or students for building or development Fellowships.

-- Fellows and Team Leaders must obtain written approval from LRTT and the Fellowship Partner before distributing gifts (such as stationery, sports equipment, clothes, sweets, etc.) to individuals and/or schools.
+- Fellows and Team Leaders must obtain written approval from Inspiring Teachers and the Fellowship Partner before distributing gifts (such as stationery, sports equipment, clothes, sweets, etc.) to individuals and/or schools.

 We understand that sometimes, fellows have fundraised or are keen to make donations, and via our partner charity Inspiring Teachers, we are able to support giving and ensure effective use of funds in supporting teacher development in contexts we work in.

-Accepting and following LRTT’s safeguarding policy is a compulsory part of working, participating in, or visiting any LRTT program.
+Accepting and following our Safeguarding Policy is a compulsory part of working, participating in, or visiting any Inspiring Teachers program.
 You will have received this policy as part of your pre-departure preparation through your E-learns or other training and reminded of the key points at the start of a Fellowship.

 As teachers, you have a duty of care to your pupils and follow your school’s child protection policy.
 You must also approach any interactions with children or adults (especially at risk) in your Fellowship country in the same way and be held to the same high standards.